robertholtom/code-test-senior/README.md

 `
 [
     {
-        collectiontype: “home”
+        collectionType: “home”
-        collectionid:< use any unique key you wish>
+        collectionID:< use any unique key you wish>
     },
     {
-        collectiontype: “landing”
+        collectionType: “landing”
-        collectionid:< use any unique key you wish>
+        collectionID:< use any unique key you wish>
     }
     ……….. mock more entries if you wish
 ]